 This organization is a prime candidate for Share Mode security.
 The force user allows all files to be owned by the same user and group.
 In addition, it would not hurt to set SUID and set SGID shared directories.
 This means that all new files that are created, no matter who creates it, are owned by the owner or group of the directory in which they are created.
-For further information regarding the significance of the SUID/SGID settings, see Chapter 15, "A Collection of Useful Tidbits", Section 15.8.
+For further information regarding the significance of the SUID/SGID settings, see, .